-Name Attendance at Meetings of the Board of Directors and Committees Overview of Contributions Made and Work Performed to Fulfill Expectations of Role Tsuyoshi Okamoto Board of Directors 8/9 Nominating Committee 5/5 Remuneration Committee 6/6 Tsuyoshi Okamoto poses pertinent questions and offers valuable advice from an objective viewpoint independent of management executives in charge of business execution, leveraging his management experience at a comprehensive energy company.
+Name Attendance at Meetings of the Board of Directors and Committees Overview of Contributions Made and Work Performed to Fulfill Expectations of Role Tsuyoshi Okamoto Board of Directors 8 Nominating Committee 5 Remuneration Committee 6 Isuyoshi Ukamoto poses pertinent questions and offers valuable advice from an objective viewpoint independent of management executives in charge of business execution, leversaing his management experience at a comprehensive energy company.
+Accordingly, he fulfills supervisory and monitoring functions of the Company's management Tetsuo Narukawa Board of Directors 9 Audit Committee 15/ leversation his international experience as well as management experience at financial institutions and real estate companies.
+Accordingly, he fulfills supervisory and Masaaki Shirakawa Nominating Committee 5 Masaaki Shirakawa poses pertinent questions and offers valuable advice from an objective viewpoint independent of management executives in charge of business execution, leveraging his knowledge in finance and economics, among other fields, gained through his experience working at a central bank.
 Accordingly, he fulfills supervisory and monitoring functions of the Company's management.
-Tetsuo Narukawa Board of Directors 9/9 Audit Committee 15/15 Tetsuo Narukawa poses pertinent questions and offers valuable advice from an objective viewpoint independent of management executives in charge of business execution, leveraging his international experience as well as management experience at financial institutions and real estate companies.
+Shin Nagase Board of Directors 9 Audit Committee 15/ 9 Shin Nagase poses pertinent questions and offers valuable advice from an objective viewpoint independent of management executives in charge of business execution, 5 leveraging his management experience at an airline company.
 Accordingly, he fulfills supervisory and monitoring functions of the Company's management.
-Masaaki Shirakawa Board of Directors 9/9 Nominating Committee 5/5 Remuneration Committee 6/6 Masaaki Shirakawa poses pertinent questions and offers valuable advice from an objective viewpoint independent of management executives in charge of business execution, leveraging his knowledge in finance and economics, among other fields, gained through his experience working at a central bank.
-Accordingly, he fulfills supervisory and monitoring functions of the Company's management.
-Shin Nagase Board of Directors 9/9 Audit Committee 15/15 Shin Nagase poses pertinent questions and offers valuable advice from an objective viewpoint independent of management executives in charge of business execution, leveraging his management experience at an airline company.
-Accordingly, he fulfills supervisory and monitoring functions of the Company's management.
-Wataru Sueyoshi Board of Directors 7/7 Audit Committee 12/12 Wataru Sueyoshi poses pertinent questions and offers valuable advice from an objective viewpoint independent of management executives in charge of business execution, leveraging his knowledge of corporate law, risk management, and corporate governance based on his experience as an attorney.
-Accordingly, he fulfills supervisory and monitoring functions of the Company's management.
-Ayako Sonoda Board of Directors 7/7 Nominating Committee 5/5 Remuneration Committee 4/4 Ayako Sonoda poses pertinent questions and offers valuable advice from an objective viewpoint independent of management executives in charge of business execution, leveraging her extensive knowledge of ESG issues, the SDGs, CSR, and other matters developed through sustainability management consulting activities.
+Wataru Sueyoshi Board of Directors 7 Audit Committee 12/ leveraging his knowledge of cornorate law rick management, and cornorate governance based on his experience as an attorney.
+Accordingly, he fulfills supervisory and Ayako Sonoda Nominating Committee 5 Ayako Sonoda poses pertinent questions and offers valuable advice from an objective viewpoint independent of management executives in charge of business execution, leveraging her extensive knowledge of ESG issues, the SDGs, CSR, and other matters developed through sustainability management consulting activities.
 Accordingly, she fulfills supervisory and monitoring functions of the Company's management.
-Melanie Brock Board of Directors 9/9 Nominating Committee 5/5 Remuneration Committee 6/6 Melanie Brock is tasked with supervising and overseeing the management of the Company by leveraging the broad range of expertise she has cultivated through her involvement in international consulting activities in areas such as marketing, business strategy, and the promotion of diversity and by utilizing her ability to ask relevant questions and give advice as appropriate from a global and objective perspective independent of the executive management team.
+Melanie Brock Nominating Committee 5 Melanie Brock is tasked with supervising and overseeing the management of the Company by leveraging the broad range of expertise she has cultivated through her involvement in international consulting activities in areas such as marketing, business strategy, and the promotion of diversity and by utilizing her ability to ask relevant questions and give advice as appropriate from a global and objective perspective independent of the executive management team.